oxsecurity/megalinter/README.md

 npx mega-linter-runner --flavor salesforce -e 'ENABLE=,DOCKERFILE,MARKDOWN,YAML' -e 'SHOW_ELAPSED_TIME=true'
 ```

-Note: You can also use such command line from your custom CI/CD pipelines
+Note: You can also use such command line in your custom CI/CD pipelines

 <!-- installation-section-end -->